anonymousfoxxo/foxxo-netmon/index.md

 foxxo-netmon is a network guardian written in python.
 This netmon is made spacifically to protect Gta Online players from modders and griefers.

 This tool offers control over who can enter your session.
-If you're a lone grinder, enjoy the solitude of strictly locked solo sessions.
-Add friends to your whitelist and enjoy grinding without being disturbed by unwanted.
+If you're a lone grinder, enjoy the solitude of a strictly locked solo session.
+On the other hand, add friends to your whitelist and enjoy grinding without being disturbed by unwanted players.

 ### Markdown